State Street Corp at Credit Suisse Financial Services Forum Tran

 Susan Roth Katzke - CrÃ©dit Suisse AG - Research Division - MD & Senior Analyst

-Lou, you were here with us 3 years ago as the Head of Global Markets and Exchange -- of the Global Market and Exchange businesses.
-Today, you return as the COO of State Street, having moved into that role in February of 2019.
-I think you're going to get us started here with the lay of the land from the operations and COO standpoint, and then we'll go to an abbreviated fireside chat, and we've got Eric here for that as well.

-So with that, let me turn the podium over to you, Lou.

-Louis D. Maiuri - State Street Corporation - Executive VP & COO
+Eric Walter Aboaf - State Street Corporation - Executive VP & CFO

-Thank you, Susan.
-Thank you.
-Good morning, everyone, and thank you for the opportunity to address you today as State Street's Chief Operating Officer.
-I have -- held the position now for almost a year, and I want to do a couple of things today.
-First, I'd li
+Yes.
+The lawyers always ask me to read my forward-looking statement disclaimer.
+So good morning, Susan, and everyone else.

 State Street Corp at Credit Suisse Financial Services Forum Transcript